Breaking the cubic barrier in the Solovay-Kitaev algorithm: Background on Lie groups

 Since the Lie algebra $L$ is a finite-dimensional vector space, all norms on it are bi-Lipschitz equivalent.
-Thus, all left-invariant Finsler metrics on a Lie group $G$ also bi-Lipschitz equivalent, as stated above.
-Given this equivalence, we choose a left-invariant Riemannian metric on a semisimple $G$ which is convenient for our purposes.
+Thus, all left-invariant Finsler metrics on a Lie group $G$ are also bi-Lipschitz equivalent.
+Given this equivalence, we adopt a specific left-invariant Riemannian metric on any semisimple $G$ as follows:

-As in \Sec{ss:data}, let $\rho:G \to \SL(d,\C)$ be a linear representation which is faithful on $L$.
-Then we can define a norm on $L$ using the Hilbert-Schmidt norm on matrices in $\M(d,\C)$: \begin{eq}{e:hsnorm} \norm{x}_L \defeq \norm{\rho(x)}_2 \defeq \sqrt{\tr \rho(x)\rho(x)^*}. \end{eq} This norm on $L$ comes from an inner product and is also $K$-adjoint invariant, \ie, invariant under conjugation by the angular subgroup $K$.
+As in \Sec{ss:nonmat}, let $\rho:G \to \SL(d,\C)$ be a matrix representation which is faithful on $L$ and unitary on $K$.
+Then $L$ inherits a Hilbert--Schmidt norm and inner product via $\rho$: \begin{eq}{e:hsnorm} \braket{x,y}_L \defeq \Re(\tr(\rho(x)\rho(y)^*)) \qquad \norm{x}_L \defeq \sqrt{\braket{x,x}_L}. \end{eq} This norm is also $K$-adjoint invariant, \ie, invariant under conjugation by the angular subgroup $K$.
 It therefore extends to a left-invariant Riemannian metric $d_G(g,h)$ on $G$ which is also $K$-right-invariant.
-If $G = K$ is compact, then this metric is bi-invariant, while if $G$ is non-compact semisimple, then $G$ does not have a bi-invariant Riemannian metric.
+If $G = K$ is compact, then this metric is bi-invariant.
+When $G$ is semisimple, we can fully standardize the metric \eqref{e:hsnorm} by letting $\rho$ be the adjoint representation, although this will not materially matter in this article.
+Finally, since the metric $d_G(g,h)$ is right $K$-invariant, any two left cosets $gK$ and $hK$ are at a constant distance from each other.
+It follows that $d_G$ induces a $G$-invariant Riemannian metric $d_P$ on the symmetric space $P \cong G/K$.

-It can be complicated to accurately compute distances in a general Riemannian manifold $M$ (or even worse, in a Finsler manifold).
-However, if $p \in M$ in a Riemannian $M$, there is an efficient algorithm to compute $d_M(p,q)$ when $d_M(p,q) < r$ is within some radius $r$ that may depend on $p$.
-For instance, working in local coordinates around $p$, we can connect $p$ to $q$ by a curve $\gamma$ which is a straight Euclidean segment in the coordinates, and then use a relaxation algorithm that improves $\gamma$ to a shortest geodesic.
-If $M = G$ and the metric is left-invariant, then this useful radius $r$ does not depend on $p = g$, only on $G$ and its metric, and we denote it $r = r_G$.
-If $G$ is semisimple, then we will want to match distances in $G$ to those in $G_{\min} = G/Z(G)$ for certain arguments.
-For this purpose, we also assume that

-There is also the related distance estimate \begin{eq}{e:glest} d_G(\exp(x),1) = \norm{x}_L(1+o(1)) \end{eq} as $x \to 0$, which holds for any left-invariant Finsler metric on $G$ (and has a version in any Finsler manifold $M$ relative to a base point $p$).
-If $G$ is compact and $\norm{x}_L < r$, then \begin{eq}{e:glexact} d_G(\exp(x),1) = \norm{x}_L \end{eq} exactly, if we are using the norm \eqref{e:hsnorm}.
-In other words, if $G$ is compact, then matrix exponentials are geodesics. \Equ{e:glexact} also holds when $x \in L_P$ and thus $\exp(x) \in P$; \ie, exponential curves that start at 1 and continue in $P$ are geodesics in both $G$ and $P$.

-We can now establish part of \Cor{c:thnorm}, assuming \Thm{th:semisimple} and that $G$ is a matrix Lie group.
-If we ignore the $O(R)$ term in \eqref{e:ssbound} for the moment, the conversion of the $O((\log 1/\eps)^\alpha)$ term follows from the following lemma.
-For concreteness and convenience, the lemma uses both the operator norm $\norm{x}_\infty$ (by definition the largest singular value of $x \in \M(d,\C)$) and the Hilbert-Schmidt norm $\norm{x}_2$